HardikKSavaliya/BlockChain-Interview/README.md

 # What is Blockchain?
 The blockchain is a decentralized distributed ledger technology(DLT).
 The purpose behind of is to provide a network of transparency, immutability, and trust.
 The blockchain is open source and provides equal opportunities for anyone to improve and implement it in their system.

-Blockchain is a system of network of multiple nodes or computers which acts as a distributed network over the internet, worldwide.
-Each node has the authority to make a transaction, verify a transaction, receive a transaction and create a block.
+Blockchain is a system of multiple nodes which acts as a distributed network over the internet, all over the world each node has the authority to make a transaction, verify a transaction, receive a transaction and create a block.

-# What do you mean by blocks in the Blockchain technology?
+# What do you mean by blocks in the blockchain technology?
 A block in the Blockcahin is nothing but just a list of records.
 When these lists are joined with each other, they are known as Blockchain.

+# What do you mean by node in the blockchain technology?
+A blockchain exists out of blocks of data.
+These blocks of data are stored on nodes (compare it to small servers).
+Nodes can be any kind of device (mostly computers, laptops or even bigger servers).
+Nodes form the infrastructure of a blockchain.
+All nodes on a blockchain are connected to each other and they constantly exchange the latest blockchain data with each other so all nodes stay up to date.
+They store, spread and preserve the blockchain data, so theoretically a blockchain exists on nodes.
+A full node is basically a device (like a computer) that contains a full copy of the transaction history of the blockchain.

 # What are the various types of Blockchains?
 * Public - A public blockchain is a non-restrictive, permission-less distributed ledger system. (e.g. Bitcoin, Ethereum,..)